NateWr/restaurant-reservations/readme.txt

 Yes, use the `[booking-form]` shortcode.

-= Can I change the format of the date or time =
+= Can I change the format of the date or time? =

 Yes, set the format for the datepicker in *Bookings > Settings*.
 The format used in the backend will depend on the date and time formats in your WordPress settings.

-= The datepicker or timepicker is not working =
+= The datepicker or timepicker is not working. =

 If you load up the form and no date or time picker is popping up when you select those fields, this is likely caused by a Javascript error from another plugin or theme.
 You can find the problematic plugin by deactivating other plugins you're using one-by-one.
 Test after each deactivation to see if the date and time pickers work.

 If you have deactivated all other plugins and still have a problem, try switching to a default theme (one of the TwentySomething themes).

-= I'm not receiving notification emails for new bookings =
+= I'm not receiving notification emails for new bookings. =

 This is almost always the result of issues with your server and can be caused by a number of things.
 Before posting a support request, please run through the following checklist: